frankrutz/cia/README.md

 git clone https://github.com/potf0815/cia

 ## Azure Container Service: How to create a Kubernetes cluster

 You may want to install the cluster in its own resource group.

 This makes it easy to delete in the end.

+Exchange the names below

 az login

-az group create -l westeurope -n resgrpexampel
+az group create -l westeurope -n resgrpexample

-az acs create --orchestrator-type=kubernetes --resource-group=resgrpexampel --dns-prefix=dnsexample --name=k8sexample
+az acs create --orchestrator-type=kubernetes --resource-group=resgrpexample --dns-prefix=dnsexample --name=k8sexample

 creating the cluster will typically take about five minutes.

-az acs kubernetes get-credentials  --resource-group=resgrpexampel --dns-prefix=dnsexample --name=k8sexample
+az acs kubernetes get-credentials  --resource-group=resgrpexample --dns-prefix=dnsexample --name=k8sexample

 kubectl cluster-info